ethereum/retesteth/README.md

 # The Goal

 * A test tool that would be capable of running current Blockchain/State tests against any client
-* On client side use test RPC or transition tool executable which exports client core logic of transaction execution on given state
+* On client side use transition tool executable which exports client core logic of transaction execution on given state
-* Filling existing tests (generating post state from *Filler.json instruction files) using the above and any existing client
+* Filling existing tests (generating post state from *Filler.json/yml/py instruction files) using the above and any existing client
-* Running request - response tests with a provided client on localhost
+* Running request - response tests with a provided client
 * Bunch tests execution with many clients with many threads
 * A minimum set of additional RPC methods for client to negotiate with the tool: https://github.com/ethereum/retesteth/wiki/RPC-Methods
 * Or a simple transition tool that is also usefull for transaction debugging: https://ethereum-tests.readthedocs.io/en/latest/t8ntool-ref.html

 # Current progress

-* done: State tests execution and filling was done as PoC on Ethereum cpp client (aleth)
-* done: Tests execution using threads on localhost with multiple instances of a client (geth + aleth)
-* done: Develop minimum set of RPC methods that are to be implemented on other clients and could be used to run tests via RPC
-* done: PoC Running Blockchain tests using geth client
+* geth t8n supported
-* done: Implement a set of PoC methods in other client then aleth
-* done: Refactoring and stability when generating GeneralStateTests
-* done: Blockchain test generation support
-* done: Use retesteth to produce fork tests with geth/besu
-* done: Refactor the code, improve stability
-* now: Support and development, support teams
+* ethereumjs t8n supported
+* nimbus t8n supported
+* besu t8n [maintanence]

 # Building instructions
 Ubuntu (retesteth):